message/iata/PT.md

 - passengers with a residence permit issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain or Sweden, returning via Portugal to their country of residence;
 - passengers with a long term visa issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain or Sweden, returning via Portugal to their country of residence.
 2. A completed electronic "Passenger Locator Card (PLCe)" must be presented upon boarding.
 The form can be found at <a href="https://portugalcleanandsafe.pt/en/passenger-locator-card">https://portugalcleanandsafe.pt/en/passenger-locator-card</a> .
+3. Passengers entering or transiting through Portugal must have:
+- a negative COVID-19 rapid antigen test taken at most 24 hours before departure from the first embarkation point; or
-3. Passengers entering or transiting through Portugal must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
+- a negative COVID-19 NAAT test taken at most 72 hours before departure from the first embarkation point.
 This does not apply to:
 - passengers younger than 2 years;
 - passengers traveling on a direct flight to Azores or Madeira.